 The Rin Hamburgh & Co team is growing again!

-This month we're welcoming Rosie Fletcher as our new account manager.
-She’ll be helping to take care of our client projects and liaising with writers, but you’ll also find her out and about on the networking scene doing what she does best - building relationships.
+The Rin Hamburgh & Co team is growing!
+This month we welcomed Rosie Fletcher as our new account manager.
+She’ll be helping to take care of our client projects and liaising with copywriters, but you’ll also find her out and about on the networking scene doing what she does best - building relationships.
 Read on to find out what she gets up to in her spare time, her proudest achievement, and which celeb she follows on Instagram.

 Where are you from and how did you end up working in Bristol?